Agents of the Four Seasons: Other characters

+A little girl Hinagiku and Sakura meet while climbing Ryugu Peak.
+Her dramatic story prompts Hinagiku to perform the ritual of the Spring Manifestation.
+The little girl thus becomes the first witness of the return of Spring.

 Production

-Kana Akatuski reported that Agents of the Four Seasons was born while she was in charge of the scenario for the Sword Art Online: Alicization Lycoris DLC.
+Kana Akatsuki reported that Agents of the Four Seasons was born while she was in charge of the scenario for the Sword Art Online: Alicization Lycoris DLC.
 Initially intended to be a self-contained volume, due to the large number of scenes to be represented, at the publisher's suggestion, it was intended to be released in two volumes, however this led the author to integrate many battle developments with frequent scene changes, which brought the work to its current state.

 Akatsuki had always found some phenomena mysterious, leading her to ask "Why does the moon chase me?" and "Why do the seasons change?", but instead of seeking a scientific basis, she took pleasure in imagining them in a fantasy world.
 The work was created using the sensitivity of her childhood.
-Furthermore, she stated that she has always wanted to do something similar to the God who governs the Four Seasons, a deity that has existed in Japan since ancient times.

 Media

 Light novel

 Written by Kana Akatsuki and illustrated by Suoh, Agents of the Four Seasons began publication under ASCII Media Works' Dengeki Bunko light novel imprint on April 9, 2021.
 Eight volumes have been released as of December 2024.

 During their panel at MCM Comic Con London 2023, Yen Press announced that they licensed the series for English publication.

+A collection of spin-off novels written by Kana Akatsuki is available for free on the Kakuyomu website (Kadokawa Co. & Hatena Co.).
+Some spin-offs from the "Dance of Spring" arc have received a manga adaptation in the spin-off Agents of the Four Seasons: One Hundred Songs and One Hundred Pages (春夏秋冬代行者 百歌百葉, Shunkashūtō Daikōsha Hyakka Hyakuyō).